 What classes are available in Diablo Immortal?

-As of right now, Blizzard has revealed that there will be six classes in Diablo Immortal.
+When Diablo Immortal launches, it will include six playable classes, although only four - Wizard, Barbarian, Monk, and Demon Hunter - are available in the Technical Alpha.
 Each class has four abilities, which will be different and unique across each class.
 According to Blizzard, the current plan is for each class to get 12 unlockable skills, with players allowed to use five at the same time while they play.
 Classes in Diablo Immortal include:

 Will more classes be added later?